 How I create my horse, dog and cat portraits and paintings

 My method of painting is pretty much freehand - I start by measuring out my main points of reference to get my basic proportions right, I don't trace, project, or grid as I know horses and dogs characteristics so very well after years of painting different breeds, colours and horses that perform different disciplines - dressage, showjumping, eventing and showing.
-Knowing the anatomy means proportions and positioning of eyes and ears etc correct - but regularly stand back and observe proportions and positioning carefully against my subject (usually a photo but occasionally a life model) and look for blocks of shape and colour.
+Knowing the anatomy really well helps get musculature and positioning of eyes and ears etc correct - but regularly stand back and observe proportions and positioning carefully against my subject (usually a photo but occasionally a life model) and look for blocks of shape and colour.

 Once I have done the eyes I start on the subject's head and shoulders (and body if a whole body painting).
 I am usually inspired by the background in the photograph of the horse or dog that you supply, Then I block in the basic colours and tones in much the same way as an oil underpainting, and gradually keep working over the whole portrait graduating up to the light tones.
 The final stages are the highlights, fine whiskers and hairs.

 Below you can see my tutorial on creating a Black Labrador painting on black pastel paper.